-At this level, you get to understand cutting-edge analysis that solves problems regarding quality.
-Having a Lean Six Sigma Green Belt means you can assist the black belts by leading projects with data collation and analysis.
-Like the yellow belt certification, you must have a minimum of 2 years working experience.
+At this level, you get to understand the cutting-edge analysis that solves problems regarding quality.
+A Lean Six Sigma Green Belt means you can assist the black belts by leading projects with data collation and analysis.
+Like the yellow belt certification, you must have at least two years of working experience.

 - 50 questions

 - Pass mark: Must score 70%, i.e. 35/50